ChloeHo12/linkedin-job-postings-and-profile-analysis/README.md

 ## NLP Analysis

-The project utilizes natural language processing (NLP) techniques to analyze job descriptions and extract relevant skills.
+The project utilizes natural language processing (NLP) techniques to analyze job descriptions and extract relevant skills, deployed as [Data Skills Navigator App](https://dataskillnavigator.streamlit.app/) via Streamlit.
 The main steps include:

 1. **Tokenization**: The job descriptions are tokenized using NLTK.
 2. **Word Cloud**: A word cloud is generated for the job descriptions of a selected job title (e.g., 'data analyst') to understand the commonly used words and skills required.